tbl(1) — Linux manual page

 The row definition with the most column descriptors determines the

-definition with fewer on the right-hand side with L classifiers as
+implicitly extended on the right-hand side with L classifiers as

 many times as necessary to make the table rectangular.